FieryPotato/Sequents/README.md

 with main classes and functions easily accessible via sane import paths from the Sequents package.

-As of this writing (2022-08-29) the package applies invertible rules (by default) to sequents in the input file and saves them as byte strings.
+As of this writing (2022-09-03) the program applies invertible rules (by default) to sequents in the input file and saves them as byte strings.
-These can be loaded up with the built-in pickle package as follows:
+These can be loaded back up using pickle as follows.
 ```
 >>> import pickle
 >>> path = 'path\to\bytes\file'
 >>> with open(path, 'rb') as file:
-        results = pickle.load(file)
+        data = pickle.load(file)
 ```
-Current plans are to allow saving to json for a more transparent results file and as a html document, which will allow users to view the trees typeset in a browser window.
+The pickle package allows for a more streamlined way to share these objects between people, uses, and projects, as it allows users to move objects directly without the need to translate them to json first, although the relevant packages still need to be imported.

+Saving to and loading from json is also supported.

-## Useage
+## Command-Line Useage

 Additivity and multiplicativity of rules can be changed with
 ```